+Using LinkedIn for mortgage marketing is one of the best ways for mortgage professionals to build their network.
 With over 660 million users worldwide, LinkedIn has recently been on a steady growth trail and seen record levels of engagement and job postings.
-Not only does LinkedIn help expand your professional network and connect you to other business-minded people who can contribute to your success, but it also increases lead generation.
+Not only does using LinkedIn help expand your professional network and connect you to other business-minded people who can contribute to your success, but it also increases lead generation.
 Adding LinkedIn to your marketing strategy is a pivotal move toward a successful business.
 According to a HubSpot study, the Microsoft-owned platform has performed better than Facebook or Twitter when it comes to visit-to-lead conversion rate at an impressive 2.74% compared to .69 and .77% from Twitter and Facebook, respectively.

 There are a number of ways you can use LinkedIn to best advantage:

-If you are new to LinkedIn or haven’t given it much attention lately, you will want to update your profile with a current and professional photo, work experience, background photo, headline, summary as well as a customized URL.
+If you are new to using LinkedIn for mortgage or haven’t given it much attention lately, you will want to update your profile with a current and professional photo, work experience, background photo, headline, summary as well as a customized URL.
 The URL should look something like: linkedin.com/in/yourfullname.

 The profile headline, in turn, should be instantly recognizable, short and concise.
 By default, the headline is your current employment position; however, you can customize it to demonstrate your expertise or vision for your role.
 Sum up your specialty or approach succinctly and support the professional brand you’re cultivating.